sdsgisd/soapfilm_implementation/README.md

-# Implementation of a paper which is under the review process.
+# Implementation of a paper which is under the review process

 Author: Anonymous Programmers
 Lisence: MPL-2.0